spring-io/spring-github-workflows/README.md

 ## Release Workflow

-The [spring-artifactory-release.yml](.github/workflows/spring-artifactory-release.yml) workflow is complex enough, has some branching jobs and makes some assumptions and expects particular conditions on your repository:
+The [spring-artifactory-gradle-release.yml](.github/workflows/spring-artifactory-gradle-release.yml) (and therefore [spring-artifactory-maven-release.yml](.github/workflows/spring-artifactory-maven-release.yml)) workflow is complex enough, has some branching jobs and makes some assumptions and expects particular conditions on your repository:

 - The versioning schema must follow these rules: 3-digit-dotted number for `major`, `minor` and `patch` parts, snapshot is suffixed with `-SNAPSHOT`, milestones are with `-M{number}` and `-RC{number}` suffix, the GA release is without any suffix.
 For example: `0.0.1-SNAPSHOT`, `1.0.0-M1`, `2.1.0-RC2`, `3.3.3`.